 5.9.6.
-EXPORTING MARKER INFORMATION
+EXPORTING DATA LOG FILE

-Referring to 5.10 ANDROID LOGGING use the Export button to save marker information as a \.csv (comma separated value) file on the host device.
+Use the export button to save logging information as a .bcn text file on the host device.
 The app will prompt the user to select the location where the file should be saved.
 This file can then be located and forwarded by the user using e.g. email.

-This \.csv file can be opened in e.g. Microsoft Excel and is simply a list of markers with the following headings:
+This .bcn file can be opened in e.g. Microsoft Excel or Notepad and is simply a list data points from the log that can be used to plot the signal on the Windows App.